espressif/developer-portal/content/blog/november-2018/index.md

 November has already started, but we’re still in a __Halloween__  mood.
 Luckily it’s not just us!
 Tricksters and treaters were not simply carving pumpkins and wearing spooky outfits on October 31st.
 They were also using [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) to make their Halloween costumes even more horrifying!

 What’s scarier than a pair of __Uncanny Eyes__ ?
 Well, the obvious answer is *five* pairs of Uncanny Eyes mounted on skulls and controlled in a way that makes everyone scream.
-[Laurent](https://www.hackster.io/laurentr) did exactly that and posted the project on [hackster.io](https://www.hackster.io/laurentr/halloween-skull-costume-with-uncanny-eyes-on-esp32-376a13).
+Laurent did exactly that and posted the project on [hackster.io](https://www.hackster.io/laurentr/halloween-skull-costume-with-uncanny-eyes-on-esp32-376a13).
 Powered by [ESP32-DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview), Uncanny Eyes achieve maximum effect when they are attached to the bust of a Halloween skull costume.
 The wearer of the costume seamlessly controls the uncanny eyes, as they transition from random motion to coordinated movements via a hidden device with an analog joystick and buttons.
-The effect is clearly shown in [this YouTube video](https://www.youtube.com/watch?v=geOpPL3N5Ng).

 Apart from Halloween, what kept us excited last month was the release of __ESP-WHO__ , which is __Espressif’s face detection and recognition platform based on__ [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview).
 You will find ESP-WHO to be most helpful if, for example, you want to build a